thibeault/CloudFormation/VPC/README.md

 ```

 Update the data.py with your subnet information, note that each AWS Account has different AZ name, make sure to set yours.
-Also make sure the CIDR are unique to your account.
+Also ensure the CIDR are unique to your account.
 If you don't, the Stack will simply rollback and give you a message like this: "Value (us-east-1d) for parameter availabilityZone is invalid.
 Subnets can currently only be created in the following availability zones: us-east-1a, us-east-1b, us-east-1c, us-east-1e."

 just run: